 Apocalyptic movies and books turned to reality quicker than we could expect.

 If grocery delivery used to be a luxury, now, in the situation of ‘contactless’ COVID-19 pandemic environment, it has become indispensable.
 Those stores that postponed going online are now forced to do it in a rush.
-The consumers who never imagined they would shop online, now have to master this skill.
+Consumers who never imagined they would shop online, now have to master this skill.

-Growing demand for food delivery, attractive tax and loan conditions for small and medium businesses, as well as a freed up workforce — all these factors create a perfect environment for those who want to make a meal delivery app.
+Growing demand for food delivery, attractive tax and loan conditions for small and medium businesses, as well as a freed-up workforce — all these factors create a perfect environment for those who want to make a meal delivery app.